zmcartor/homestead-guide/source/contracts-and-transactions/mix/dapp-deployment.rst

 -  *Select Scenario*

-“Ethereum node URL” is the location where a node is running, there must be a node running in order to initiate deployment.
+“Expanse node URL” is the location where a node is running, there must be a node running in order to initiate deployment.

 “Pick Scenario to deploy” is a mandatory step.
 Mix will execute